gjf2a/bare_metal_modulo/README.md

 * **1.0.0**:
   * Updated `ModNumC` to support `.pow()`, `.inverse()`, and division.
   * Refactored as much implementation as possible into the `MNum` trait and some internal macros.
+  * Changed from Unlicense to Apache 2.0/MIT dual license.
 * **0.11.3**:
   * Updated a doctest and edited some documentation.
 * **0.11.2**: